-1.57.11 Upholding the Union and University's policy and procedures at all times, especially those relating to their role as a member; student; employee; elected officer and Trustee.
-This includes the codes of conduct for those groups and operational policies such as IT; data protection; health and safety, Equality, Diversity and Inclusion and Safeguarding.
+1.73.11 Upholding the Union and University's policy and procedures at all times, especially those relating to their role as a member; student; employee; elected representative and Trustee (SU president).
+This includes the codes of conduct for those groups and operational policies such as (but not limited to) IT; data protection; health and safety, Equality, Diversity and Inclusion and Safeguarding.